tokenfolks/studygroup/Token Analysis Aid.md

 ## Questions to guide the analysis

-- What is the token utility?
+-   What is the Token Utility?
-- ....
+-   What drives demand?
+-   What is the value creation?
+-   How the protocol captures/extracts value?
+-   What is the business model?

 ## Inspiration for the analysis process